Kaoticz/Json2Sharp/README.md

 Json2Sharp is a CLI application that converts a JSON object to a programming language type definition (i.e. a class).

 Currently, C# and Python are supported.
-Contributions to support more languages are welcome.
+We're open to contributions.
+If you'd like to add your favorite language to the mix, feel free to open a pull request!

 ## Installation